 Recreation and Public Access

-The LES Center property is an ideal location for a whole host of recreational, social, and instructional activities for Piedmont College.
+The LES Center property is an ideal location for a whole host of recreational, social, and instructional activities for Piedmont University.
 The site can be used for weekend trips that include hiking, climbing, mountain biking, camping, team-building games, and more.
 Campus clubs and organizations can use the facilities for planning retreats, outdoor activities, or service projects.
 Administration, faculty, and staff can combine recreation and relaxation with meetings for special projects in a retreat-type atmosphere.
 Public access to the LES Center includes scheduled individual and group tours, book club meetings, retreats, and workshops.
 Rental fees apply for some activities.
 There is no admission fee for tours, but donations are always welcome and greatly appreciated.
 For more information, call us at 706-894-4204.

 Southern Literary Trail

 The LES Center is an inaugural member of the Southern Literary Trail, a consortium of literary landmarks devoted to twentieth-century fiction writers and playwrights from Georgia, Alabama, and Mississippi.
 “Trailfest” is a series of public programs coordinated by the organization at over two dozen sites across the three states every other year, spanning a three-month period in the spring.
 The LES Center has been included each year since the festival began in 2007.
 For more information,visit the Southern Literary Trail website.